Theerapong/Ansible-launches-AWS-EC2/README.md

 ## Overall
 This is a test.
-This playbook will launch CentOS on EC2 (1 instance or more than 1).
+This playbook intents to launch CentOS on 2 EC2 instances.
 The goal is to install and configure Docker Swarm Cluster.

 ## Prepare variables and others